PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_iOS.md

 * DEVICE_ID - it is a device IDFA, which is not set by default (due to platform limitations).
 In order to set device ID see [Device ID](#device-id) section below.

 Profile attributes for the user that are tracked will be shown on the Audience Manager - Profile Browser tab.

+Audience manager events are dispatched together with analytics events.
+Therefore, settings set in the tracker for analytics events processing (dispatch interval, cache size and age, etc.) will be same for audience manager events.
+Once the audience manager event is dispatched, it is no longer stored locally.

 ### Reading user profile attributes
 *Requires Audience Manager*